Get us in your inbox

 Advertising

-If you've decided to brave the drabby weather and head out for some exploring, Hong Kong has a ton of amazing indoor activities that can be just as entertaining as hitting up a hiking trail.
+Hong Kong's weather is unpredictable, to say the least.
+So it's a good thing that the city has a ton of amazing indoor activities that can be just as entertaining as hitting up a hiking trail or exploring a country park.
 Want to break a sweat with sporty activities?
 Check.
 Get creative with arts and crafts?
 Double check.
 Need somewhere to let the kids run around?
 We've got that covered too.
-Scroll down to discover all the best places to go on a rainy day and start making plans now.
+Scroll down to discover all the best places to go on a gloomy day and start making plans now.

 • Things to do